 Chemotherapy and immunotherapy are both popular treatment options for cancer.
 Chemotherapy has been an established cancer treatment for years.
 Immunotherapy is not yet as widely adopted as chemotherapy.
 However, its success in clinical trials and recent FDA approval for a growing list of cancers show promise for adoption as a first-line treatment option.

 - Available as standard treatment for some cancers

 - Uses the body’s immune system to target cancer cells

 - Uses medication to kill cells throughout the body or at a targeted region

 Is Immunotherapy More Effective Than Chemotherapy?

-Ultimately, the best treatment plan for a cancer patient is going to vary, and the best option is to talk to a medical professional.
-They will gather all of the patient’s history, run a variety of tests, and determine the best way to slow or stop the growth of cancer, while also addressing symptoms.
+Ultimately, the best treatment plan for a cancer patient varies.
+The best option is to talk to a medical professional.
+They will gather the patient’s health history, run a variety of tests and determine the best way to slow or stop the growth of cancer, while also addressing symptoms.